eicrud/eicrud/docs/security/roles.md

+---
+description: Here's how to set up user roles in Eicrud.
+comments: true
+---

 Every ability in Eicrud is attached to a role.
 Roles are dynamically assigned to users via the property [CrudUser](../user/definition.md)->`role`.

 ```typescript title="eicrud.roles.ts"